 - State law: Legal

 - County law: It is contingent on the county.
-You must study this
+It would help if you studied this.

 - Laws of city law are contingent on the city.
-You must investigate this
+It would help if you investigated this.

 - A restaurant’s or business’s specific regulations: It is contingent on the specifics of your business.
-You must investigate this
+It would help if you investigated this.

 - Private property: Illegal